 Due to the size and unique nature of most of our accommodation, we have just two private rooms available which you can choose as an upgrade when you register - first come, first serve!
 Solo travelers who do not choose the private room upgrade will be placed with a same-sex roommate.

 What sort of food will we be eating?

 Irish cuisine typically features hearty comfort food that reflects the locally available ingredients and an often wet, chilly climate.
 Days will start with hearty Irish breakfasts (think eggs, sausages, toast, yogurt, fruit, muesli, etc) and lunches will be a mix of packed sandwiches, serve-yourself type picnic spreads and the occasional sit-down restaurant or cafe.
 In each destination we'll enjoy dinner in a local establishment - you'll generally find plenty of pub fare (stews, fish & chips, etc) along with salads, soups, pasta, etc in the smaller towns, a more varied selection in the larger towns and plenty of fresh seafood just about everywhere.
 Most special diets can be accommodated.

 What sort of vehicles will we be traveling in?

 We will be traveling in clean, comfortable 9-person mini-buses with professional drivers.

 What should I pack?

-We’ll provide guidance and a detailed packing list after you sign up, but do note that both trail and road running shoes are recommended and that a hydration pack with enough room for extra layers and some food is required.
+We’ll provide guidance and a detailed packing list after you sign up, but do note that trail running shoes, a hydration pack with enough room for extra layers and some food and rain gear is required.
 A friendly reminder: packing light will make everything easier for you (and everyone else)!